 Housing Stability (Rent Assistance)

-The Adams County Housing Stability Response and Recovery Team is working to keep people in their homes and ensure residents other housing needs met during the COVID-19 crisis.
+The Adams County Housing Stability Response and Recovery Team is working to keep people in their homes and ensure residents' other housing needs are met during the COVID-19 crisis.
 This includes identifying policy and system shifts that may be needed, and providing an avenue for clear, concise information and aid in real-time.

 Housing Stability Response & Recovery Team Membership and Roles

 |Commissioner Eva J. Henry||Peter Lifari|

 This Response & Recovery Team is championed by Adams County District 1 Commissioner Eva J. Henry who is responsible for removing barriers, ensuring resources are available, and aligning policy to improve the strategic area.
 The Response & Recovery Team is chaired by Peter Lifari, Executive Director of Maiker Housing Partners.
 Lifari is responsible for managing the effort and supporting the core team and larger Response & Recovery Team to move the work forward.
 The Response & Recovery Team core team determines data baseline and provides support with high-level strategy.
 Learn more about the Housing Stability Response & Recovery Team.